 If wristbands are being used – New wrestler wristbands may be given for each day of the tournament – the new wristbands will be picked up at the check-in for weigh-ins each day.
 Coaches who have all their wrestlers eliminated but still stay to watch wrestling should pick up their wristbands at the weigh-in checkpoint.

 If lanyards are being used – Each qualifying wrestler, coach, team manager, or sports medicine personnel will be responsible for maintaining control of their own lanyard.
 If a lanyard is used and lost, a replacement can be purchased at a cost of $120.

 Security identification items (wristbands, lanyards, etc.) are required to gain entrance into the weigh-in and warm up areas in Hy-Vee Hall and the Tunnel Entrance into Wells Fargo Arena.
 These security identification items (wristbands, lanyards, etc.) will allow team personnel access for the entire tournament, regardless of how far a school’s wrestler(s) advances in the tournament.
 Security identification items (wristbands, lanyards, etc.) MUST be worn to gain access.
 Anyone not wearing a security identification items (wristbands, lanyards, etc.) will not be allowed access to the secured areas in Hy-Vee Hall and Wells Fargo Arena, which means they will have to buy a ticket and sit in the spectator seating area to watch wrestling.
 Only those personnel with security identification items (wristbands, lanyards, etc.) will be allowed access to the floor level of the Arena.
-Damaged items can be exchanged at the Head Table.
+Damaged security identification items can be exchanged at the Head Table.
 After entering through Wells Fargo Arena, security identification items (wristbands, lanyards, etc.) will allow access to the spectator seating area through a designated access point.